 When acrylic stucco is properly applied, it can last for years without cracking or needing repair, though they’re prone to woodpecker damage.
 However, one of its main disadvantages is that it can be hard to source as not many suppliers carry it.

 On the other hand, traditional acrylic is less expensive and easier to source compared to acrylic stucco.
-However, it also has its own installation challenges because it comes in as a dry-mix, and if it isn’t mixed properly, it can lead to color inconsistencies.
+However, it also has its own installation challenges because it comes in as a dry-mix, and if it isn’t mixed properly, it can lead to colour inconsistencies.

 If you’re concerned about price over durability of your stucco, you can look into applying an acrylic coating over your existing stucco wall or surface rather than having the entire wall removed and replaced with one type of stucco.
 This will allow you to enjoy the benefits of both materials at a fraction of the cost.